Handbook

 • Eligibility Policy

 Michigan State University Club Sport Program is open to all registered students, faculty, or staff.
 Some clubs may have more strict eligibility criteria, including restrictions based on their national governing organization.
-Incoming students accepted on a team may not begin practicing with the team until they have paid dues, completed AOP and their MSU ID scans them as a valid student.
+Incoming students accepted on a team may not begin practicing with the team until they have paid dues, completed New Student Orientation (NSO) and their MSU ID scans them as a valid student.
 Under no circumstance should minors (children under 18 years old) be allowed to participate in a Club Sport.

 For those clubs whose league requirements insist that an eligibility check is done on club members, please follow these steps that are required from the Registrar’s Office.
 This check will be done with accuracy and is confidential if the following procedures are followed: